Berau Coal Energy: History

-Berau Coal Energy was created in 1983, following the signing of a contract with the Indonesian government as sole mining contractor within the Berau regency of North Kalimantan.
+Berau Coal Energy was created in 1983, following the signing of a contract with the Indonesian government as sole mining contractor within the Berau regency of East Kalimantan.
 Production began in 1994.

 Production

 Berau Coal operate three active mines (Lati, Sambarata and Binungan) at a single site in East Kalimantan.
 Estimated resources of about 2.6 billion tons, with probable and proven reserves estimated at 512 million tons (mt), lie within a single concession of around 118,400 hectares.

 All three mines produce thermal coal, using conventional open pit mining techniques, primarily to supply the Chinese market.

 Controversies

-Berau Coal was once part of the assets of Asia Resource Minerals, the renamed Bumi Plc, which Vallar, British financier Nat Rothschild's £700m cash shell, bought a stake in during July 2010.
+Berau Coal became part of Vallar plc, British financier Nathaniel Rothschild's £700m cash shell, in July 2010.

-After a series of internal disputes, board room battles and court inquiries into "financial irregularities" at Berau Coal, Amir Sambodo agreed to resign in March 2015 as president director of Berau.
-However, he failed to relinquish the position and refused to allow Asia Resource's chief financial officer, chief mining officer or his successor into the head office of Berau.
-For a while, Bumi executives acting on behalf of Rothschild only had limited access to Berau's accounting systems and bank account information.
+In 2013, it was variously reported that $173 million had allegedly gone "missing" or that "mysteriously vanished" or that a withdrawal was "unauthorised" from Berau Coal under Rosan Roeslani's leadership.
+Roeslani disputed the claims.

-In 2010, Asia Resource Minerals accused Another former president director of Berau Coal, Rosan Roeslani, of embezzlement.
-During the preparation of Berau's annual results for the year ended 31 December 2012, unexplained payments totalling $201 million were found to have been made in 2011 and 2012.
-In December 2015, Roeslani was ordered to hand over $173 million plus associated costs by a court in Singapore.
+As part of an effort to restructure and take control of the business, Rothschild offered to inject US$100 million into Berau Coal and offered sign a restructuring support agreement with creditors in February 2015.

-As part of an effort to restructure and take control of the business, Rothschild attempted to inject US$100 million into Berau Coal and sign a restructuring support agreement with creditors in February 2015 and however was trumped by a rival bid led by the Widjaja family.
+After a series of internal disputes, board room battles and court inquiries into "financial irregularities" at Berau Coal, Amir Sambodo agreed to resign in March 2015 as president of Berau.
+However, he failed to relinquish the position and refused to allow Asia Resource Minerals's chief financial officer, chief mining officer or his successor into the head office of Berau.
+For a while, executives acting on behalf of Rothschild only had limited access to Berau's accounting systems and bank account information.

 The Widjaja's Sinar Mas subsidiary company, Asia Coal Energy Ventures, spearheaded by the 33-year-old Fuganto Widjaja, together with Argyle Street Management Ltd., countered on 7 May 2015 with a cash offer and alternative recapitalisation plan involving a $150 million cash injection and a restructuring support agreement similar to the one offered by Rothschild in May.
 In response Rothschild gave up his long battle for ARM and agreed to sell his 17.2% stake in June 2015.